ylitormatech/javapatterns/README.md

 * Requests need to be handled at variant times or in variant orders.
 * A history of requests is needed.
 * The invoker should be decoupled from the object handling the invocation.

+## Interpreter Design Pattern

+#### Purpose
+Defines a representation for a grammar as well as a mechanism to understand and act upon the grammar.

+#### Usage

+* There is grammar to interpret that can be represented as large syntax trees.
+* The grammar is simple.
+* Efficiency is not important.
+* Decoupling grammar from underlying expressions is desired.

 ## Composite Design Pattern